-The specimens had been stored 40-41 days in water when the triaxial compression tests were carried out.
-The functionality of the triaxial testing system was checked, by carrying out tests on other cores with a similar type rock before the tests described in this report started.
+The specimens had been stored during 44-51 days in water when the triaxial compression tests were carried out.
+The functionality of the triaxial testing system was checked, by performing tests on other cores with a similar rock type before the tests described in this report started.
 A check-list was filled in successively during the work in order to confirm that the different specified steps had been carried out.
-Moreover, comments were made upon observed things during the mechanical testing that are relevant for the interpretation of the results.
-The check-list form is a SP internal quality document.
+Moreover, comments were made upon observations made during the mechanical testing that are relevant for the interpretation of the results.
+The check-list form is an SP internal quality document.